Shashi Tharoor: Man of words and many independent moves | Politics

 - India

-By filing his nomination as Congress president on Friday, Shashi Tharoor has shown he is no 'quockerwodger' - a word he introduced into our lexicon - acting on the instructions of an influential third party.
+By filing his nomination for the post of Congress president, Shashi Tharoor has shown he is no 'quockerwodger' - a word he introduced into our lexicon - acting on the instructions of an influential third party.

 In fact, the bestseller author, wordsmith, former UN diplomat and social media 'pioneer' with 8.3 million followers has demonstrated he is quite the opposite of a 'quockerwodger', a politically loaded term for a wooden puppet, and is instead independent minded, making moves on his own terms.